Heimdall-message-interception-framework/ra/README.md

+This is a modified version of [ra](https://github.com/rabbitmq/ra) by RabbitMQ which uses our [message interception layer](https://gitlab.mpi-sws.org/fstutz/sched_msg_interception_erlang).

-# A Raft Implementation for Erlang and Elixir
+# A Raft Implementation for Erlang and Elixir (Original README)

 Ra is a [Raft](https://raft.github.io/) implementation by Team RabbitMQ.
 It is not tied to RabbitMQ and can be used in any Erlang or Elixir